opencost/opencost-website/docs/install.md

 This Prometheus installation is based on Prom community helm chart, and by default your Prometheus might scrape unnecessary metrics.
 For production, you can refer to the Kubecost [user metrics list](https://guide.kubecost.com/hc/en-us/articles/4425134686743-User-Metrics) to filter with 'keep', for reference take a look at scrape config in the Kubecost installation [chart](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.98/cost-analyzer/charts/prometheus/values.yaml#L1208).

-If you are going to conect existing Prometheus instance which is already consuming KSM metrics, please consider visiting this page about [KSM metrics emission](https://guide.kubecost.com/hc/en-us/articles/4408095797911), because Opencost currently implements the same architecture and you might get overlapping metrics.
+If you are going to connect existing Prometheus instance which is already consuming KSM metrics, please consider visiting this page about [KSM metrics emission](https://guide.kubecost.com/hc/en-us/articles/4408095797911), because OpenCost currently implements the same architecture and you might get overlapping metrics.

 ## Installing OpenCost